mantidproject/mantid/docs/source/workbench/scriptwindow.rst

 Run and Abort
 ^^^^^^^^^^^^^
-There are buttons to run and abort the current script, or alternatively you can use the shortcut Ctrl+Return to run the script.
+There are buttons to run and abort the current script, or alternatively you can use the shortcut :code:`Ctrl+Return` to run the script.
+If a section of a script is selected then only the selection will be run, if nothing is selected the whole script will be run.
+A shortcut to run the full script, regardless of selection, is :code:`Ctrl+Shift+Return`.

 Find and Replace
 ^^^^^^^^^^^^^^^^